Stellar corpses kill their companions: a new type of supernova is discovered

 Dong’s colleague Anna Ho suggested looking for clues among other out-of-band signals.
 The research team searched the catalog of short-term X-ray events and found one, somehow related to the radio source VT 1210 + 4956.
 True, it happened several years earlier.

-“These two events have not been linked to each other, and by themselves they are very rare,” says Dong.
+“These two events have not been linked to each other, and by themselves they are very rare,” notes Dong.

 To understand which cosmic events caused both radio and X-rays of this kind, the researchers carefully modeled several scenarios.
 In the end, he settled on one of them.